 - Caprese Chicken

-Did you make this chili lime chicken recipe?
+Did you make this Chili Lime Chicken?
 I’d love to know how it turned out!
-Leave a comment and a rating below
+Leave a comment and a rating below.

 Chili Lime ChickenPrint Recipe Rate this Recipe